samedhi/TheReasonedSchemer/README.md

 ### What are you using?

 I am using [core.logic](https://github.com/clojure/core.logic) to work through this book.
-There are some [differences](https://github.com/clojure/core.logic/wiki/Differences-from-The-Reasoned-Schemer) between [core.logic](https://github.com/clojure/core.logic) and the version presented in this book (wihch is based upon Scheme).
+There are some [differences](https://github.com/clojure/core.logic/wiki/Differences-from-The-Reasoned-Schemer) between [core.logic](https://github.com/clojure/core.logic) and the version presented in this book (which is based upon Scheme).

 ### Gettting Started
 1. You need Clojure installed